 Fresno Pacific University has two courses addressing reading comprehension as part of its catalog of online professional development courses for educators.
 One is the Content Comprehension: Helping Students Read & Understand course, which helps teachers develop strategies for working with struggling student readers.
 The other is the Close Reading Strategies course, which teaches educators how to create more active, engaged, thoughtful student readers.

-In the Content Comprehension course, educators learn how to implement practical strategies that help students succeed with reading comprehension.
+Educators learn how to implement practical strategies that help students succeed with reading comprehension.
 Teachers can implement these strategies with reading material they already use in their classrooms.
 Educators taking the course also learn to design activities and create learning opportunities while delivering a standards-based curriculum for their specific discipline.

-In the Close Reading Strategies course, educators explore the idea of close reading in the classroom for grades 4-12.
+Educators explore the idea of close reading in the classroom for grades 4-12.
 Topics include rigor, text-dependent questions and text complexity.
 Students also examine signposts, anchor questions and reading assessments.
 Educators also examine and create their own Notice and Note model lesson plans to teach to their students and help students become more active, thoughtful, engaged and independent readers.

 Both courses are self-paced and offered 100% online.
 Students can take up to a year to complete each course after enrolling.